cilium/cilium/Documentation/helm-values.rst

      - bool
      - ``true``
    * - hubble.tls.auto.method
      - Set the method to auto-generate certificates.
-Supported values: - helm:      This method uses Helm to generate all certificates. - cronJob:   This method uses a Kubernetes CronJob the generate any              certificates not provided by the user at installation              time.
+Supported values: - helm:         This method uses Helm to generate all certificates. - cronJob:      This method uses a Kubernetes CronJob the generate any                 certificates not provided by the user at installation                 time. - certmanager:  This method use cert-manager to generate & rotate certificates.
      - string
      - ``"helm"``
    * - hubble.tls.auto.schedule